-Knowledge/awareness 29.
-Have you heard of the Olympic Charter? of the legal status of 30.
-Do you think IOC has the power to send messages to the IOC and its the world?
-Like what? implications for 31.
-Do you think IOC has the power to educate the governance of the athletes on Olympic Values?
-How is it doing it?
-Olympic movement.
-32. Do you think MOC has the power to educate the Maltese athletes in Olympic Values?
-In what way can it be done?
-33. Is the athlete's voice represented at the management level?
-How does it work?
-34. Which areas do you think Maltese athletes need education in?
-(Mental health/ safeguarding/ prevention of corruption/ inclusion and being a role model) 35.
-(To Olympians) What does being an Olympian mean to you?
-(Non-Olympians) Is becoming an Olympian one of your sports-career goals?
-Why?
-36. What qualities should an elite athlete need to exhibit?
+- 29. Have you heard of the Olympic Charter? - 30.
+Do you think IOC has the power to send messages to the world?
+Like what? - 31.
+Do you think IOC has the power to educate the athletes on Olympic Values?
+How is it doing it? - 32.
+Do you think MOC has the power to educate the Maltese athletes in Olympic Values?
+In what way can it be done? - 33.
+Is the athlete's voice represented at the management level?
+How does it work? - 34.
+Which areas do you think Maltese athletes need education in?
+(Mental health/ safeguarding/ prevention of corruption/ inclusion and being a role model) - 35.
+(To Olympians) What does being an Olympian mean to you?(Non-Olympians) Is becoming an Olympian one of your sports-career goals?
+Why? - 36.
+What qualities should an elite athlete need to exhibit?